informatics-isi-edu/atlas-d2k-docs/docs/_docs/index.md

 ---
 title: ATLAS-D2K User and Submitter Guide
 permalink: /docs/home/
-redirect_from:
+#redirect_from:
-- /docs/index.html
+#- /docs/index.html
-- /index.html
+#- /index.html
 ---

-This is the home of public documentation for the ATLAS-D2K Consortiums.
+This is the home of public documentation for the ATLAS-D2K Center.
 If you find anything that needs correcting or have suggestions for more documentation, please send email to:

 - [help@atlas-d2k.org](mailto:help@atlas-d2k.org)